Cortes Españolas: Classification of elected deputies since 1967

 Franco, during his long reign as Head of State, himself rejected any identification with liberal democracy.
 Instead, he conceived his system as a solvent ideology of national unity between social classes and territories.
-Prosecutors were ex officio members, appointed by the Head of State or chosen from corporate entities, and until 1967 did not materialize the way of choosing a "third family" ("Third" was the conventional way of referring to the "organic" representation from "natural entities" considered the only possible channels for the expression of popular will – "family, town and union").
+The procuradores were ex officio members, appointed by the Head of State or chosen from corporate entities, and until 1967 did not materialize the way of choosing a "third family" ("Third" was the conventional way of referring to the "organic" representation from "natural entities" considered the only possible channels for the expression of popular will – "family, town and union").
 That was made available when the 1966 Organic Law of the State was passed by the Cortes and approved by referendum by majority voice, which finally established the third option - effectively reintroducing elected deputies to the Cortes for the first time since 1932, coupled with an Act of the Cortes that amended the 1942 Cortes Law which brought it in line with the new Organic Law.

 Per the 1966 Organic Law, two family representatives from each region, elected by those who appear on the Electoral heads of households and married women in the manner established by the Fundamental Laws and other legislative Acts of the Cortes (majority was established, with different effects depending on the family situation – for males at age 21 and for women 25 in the referendum but did have the right to vote all men and women of the Nation over twenty years), would be elected to the Cortes for the same terms of 4 years as those of the non-elected deputies of the same.

 Elections were held to cover that portion of the Deputies in the Cortes on 10 October 1967, and on 29 September 1971.
 In the 1971 election, the last in Franco's lifetime, there were 230 candidates were on the ballot for the 104 popularly-elected seats, representing one-fifth of the Cortes, and the other four-fifths were "designated, directly or indirectly, by the authorities."

 The elected deputies were required to be full members of the National Movement in good standing and have been residents of said province for a minimum period of 7 years since the age of 14 and have either over or are in the age of majority, among others.
 These deputies were provincial and territorial-at large in nature, with the constituencies covering the boundaries of said territorial unit as defined by law.
 City residents thus were required to vote for their area deputies.